Description

 Drought tolerant: Yes.

-Mulch: This plant should not be mulched so the soil will dry quickly after watering or rain.
+Mulch: Do not mulch so the soil will dry quickly after watering or rain.

 Litter: Low.